 As you go, proclaim this message: "The kingdom of heaven has come near."
 Heal those who are ill, raise the dead, cleanse those who have leprosy, drive out demons.
 Freely you have received; freely give.
 Matt 10: 7-8

 Discovery Groups are small groups of people meeting together to discover the Bible.
 They are intended for use with non-believers and work best with family or community groups where the participants know each other.
 It is better to meet in people's homes than a church setting as people will feel more comfortable and able to be themselves.

 The aim is to disciple people to be obedient followers of Christ who go on to witness to and disciple others.

-The studies are all available at Discover the Bible and can be used from a computer or mobile device.
+The Discovery Bible Studies are all available for Android and iOS using the Discover App or at studies.discoverapp.org if you prefer to use a computer.
 They have recordings of the scripture passage as well as the text to make them easy to use with people who struggle to read.